spdx/spdx-3-model/model/Licensing/Properties/declaredLicense.md

 ## Summary

-A declaredLicense identifies the license information actually found in the software Package, File or Snippet, for example as detected by use of automated tooling.
+Identifies the license information actually found in the software Package, File or Snippet, for example as detected by use of automated tooling.

 ## Description